-156 Expert group "Improving education of teachers and trainers" at the European Commission: Supporting teacher competence development (2013).
-157 Teachers matter: Attracting, Developing and Retaining Effective Teachers; OECD, 2005.
+153 Teachers matter: Attracting, Developing and Retaining Effective Teachers; OECD, 2005.

-158 TALIS, OECD, 2008.
+154 TALIS, OECD, 2008.

-159 White Paper on Education in the Republic of Slovenia, National Education Institute of the Republic of Slovenia, Ljubljana 2011 participation rate of the 20-24 age group is actually the highest in the EU.161 At the same time, we saw an increase in the number of study programmes.
-The high participation rate of young people in tertiary education shows the high degree of accessibility of the system, but raises question about the quality, responsiveness and openness of the education system considering the needs of the labour market.
-The employment opportunities of tertiary education graduates severely deteriorated in the aftermath of the crisis, mostly on account of the falling number of jobs, but also because the graduates' profiles do not meet labour market demand.
-An analysis of the correlation between the labour market and the pre-enrolment announcement for tertiary education showed that higher education institutions lack consideration of the labour market situation or the prospects of employability of their graduates, both as regards the availability of study programmes and the number of enrolment places.162 Therefore, Slovenia has to address the situation by updating and improving study programmes, particularly by monitoring the needs of employers for specific know-how and competences of graduates.
-Studies show163 that employers miss in graduates their lack of study-related work experience and some general skills, e.g. ability to work in a team and make decisions, communication skills, entrepreneurial drive, innovation, etc. In order to develop these competences, cooperation between employers and higher education institutions is vital, and should be carried out in the form of innovative/active teaching methods, practical training, research projects, career guidance, and quality verification (evaluation of study programmes, graduates and employers).
-At the same time, better cooperation between education institutions and the environment improved the efficiency of the knowledge triangle.164 Higher education institutes should be encouraged to collect data on the employability of graduates on a systematic basis.
+155 White Paper on Education in the Republic of Slovenia, National Education Institute of the Republic of Slovenia, Ljubljana 2011 156 Eurostat, http://epp.eurostat.ec.europa.eu/portal/page/portal/europe_2020_indicators/headline_indicators employability of their graduates, both as regards the availability of study programmes and the number of enrolment places.158 Therefore, Slovenia has to address the situation by updating and improving study programmes, particularly by monitoring the needs of employers for specific know-how and competences of graduates.
+Studies show159 that employers miss in graduates their lack of study-related work experience and some general skills, e.g. ability to work in a team and make decisions, communication skills, entrepreneurial drive, innovation, etc. In order to develop these competences, cooperation between employers and higher education institutions is vital, and should be carried out in the form of innovative/active teaching methods, practical training, research projects, career guidance, and quality verification (evaluation of study programmes, graduates and employers).
+At the same time, better cooperation between education institutions and the environment improved the efficiency of the knowledge triangle.160 Higher education institutes should be encouraged to collect data on the employability of graduates on a systematic basis.
 Quality study pathways and enhanced integration of students in the labour market are also sustained by career centres at universities, which deliver career guidance and orientation services.
 Four career centres within four Slovenian universities and three independent higher education institutions received EU funding in the 2010-2013 period.
 The centres provided a number of career guidance activities for students and graduates (comprising inter alia 500 various workshops bringing together students and potential employers, and seeking to provide additional competences, skills and know-how for an efficient entry to the labour market) whose number exceeded 15,000.
 The activities of career centres which carry out career guidance for students will be connected (implementation of joint events, joint promotion activities, exchange of best practice in career centres at universities and/or independent higher education institutions,) with other institutions engaged in career guidance and information to achieve synergy effects (common quality standards, joint education for career guides).